 ALTER TABLE operations are

-performed on each partition, there will be increased demand on
+performed on each partition, there is increased demand on system

 Even though partitioning clauses of the

 TABLE statement do not go through the same internal

 DROP PARTITIONfor tables partitioned by

 TRUNCATE PARTITIONdoes not copy any existing data, for all types of partitioned tables.